Contact 3-manifolds, holomorphic curves and intersection theory

 Given a choice of contact form $\alpha$ for $\xi$, $(\RR \times M, d(e^s\alpha))$ carries a special class $\jJ(\alpha)$ of compatible almost complex structures $J$, defined by the conditions \begin{itemize} \item $J(\p_s) = R_\alpha$; \item $J(\xi) = \xi$ and $J|_\xi$ is compatible with $d\alpha|_\xi$; \item $J$ is invariant under the translation action $(s,p) \mapsto (s + c,p)$ for all $c \in \RR$. \end{itemize} For any $J \in \jJ(\alpha)$, a periodic orbit $x : \RR \to M$ of $R_\alpha$ with period $T > 0$ gives rise to a $J$-holomorphic cylinder

-Such curves are referred to as \defin{orbit cylinders} (sometimes also \defin{trivial cylinders}), and they serve as asymptotic models for the more general class of holomorphic curves that we now wish to consider.
+Such curves are referred to as \defin{orbit cylinders} {trivial cylinder|see {orbit cylinder}} (sometimes also \defin{trivial cylinders}), and they serve as asymptotic models for the more general class of holomorphic curves that we now wish to consider.

-Indeed, on the completion $(\widehat{W},\hat{\omega})$ as defined above, let $\jJ(\omega,\alpha_+,\alpha_-)$ denote the space of almost complex structures that are compatible with $\omega$ on~$W$ and belong to $\jJ(\alpha_\pm)$ on $[0,\infty) \times M_+$ and $(-\infty,0] \times M_-$ respectively.
+Indeed, on the completion $(\widehat{W},\widehat{\omega})$ as defined above, let $\jJ(\omega,\alpha_+,\alpha_-)$ denote the space of almost complex structures that are compatible with $\omega$ on~$W$ and belong to $\jJ(\alpha_\pm)$ on $[0,\infty) \times M_+$ and $(-\infty,0] \times M_-$ respectively.
 A choice of $J \in \jJ(\omega,\alpha_+,\alpha_-)$ makes $(\widehat{W},J)$ into an \defin{almost complex manifold with cylindrical ends}.
 A Riemann surface with cylindrical ends can likewise be constructed by introducing \emph{punctures} into a closed Riemann surface.
 Namely, suppose $(\Sigma,j)$ is closed, and $\Gamma \subset \Sigma$ is a finite set partitioned into two subsets $\Gamma = \Gamma^+ \sqcup \Gamma^-$, which we will call the \defin{positive} and \defin{negative punctures}, writing the resulting punctured surface as

 Near each $z \in \Gamma^\pm$, one can identify a closed neighborhood $\dD_z \subset \Sigma$ of $z$ biholomorphically with the standard unit disk $(\DD,i)$ such that $z$ is identified with the origin, and then identify $\DD \setminus \{0\}$ in turn with a half-cylinder via the biholomorphic map